-Business Card Reader II with Cardiris 3
+Business Card Reader II with Cardiris 3 full review

 If your pile of business cards is starting to compete with your G5 tower in height, you might want to look into other ways of organizing your contacts.
 One such way would be to use Iris’s Business Card Reader II (IBCRII), a small scanner that takes advantage of optical character-recognition technology (OCR) to import and manage business cards on a Mac.